steelmesh/steelmesh/README.md

   info - listening for connections
 ```

-#### Regarding 'Bad Argument' Errors

-You will currently see Steelmesh generate some 'Bad Argument' errors on load, we are looking into this (Issue #5).
-From my own testing, it seems that this doesn't stop steelmesh working.

 ### Step 10: Start Nginx

 Before we test our application, we will need to start nginx to act a reverse-proxy to both our CouchDB server and Node server.
 Steelmesh comes with a [prebuilt nginx configuration](https://github.com/steelmesh/steelmesh/blob/master/nginx/conf/nginx.conf) that routes traffic to the appropriate destination.